St James's Approach to Foreign Languages

 - Year 4 children take part in a Mandarin Taster Morning led by staff and students from Gumley School.

-- We are hosting language clubs in Spanish and French.
+We host language clubs in Spanish and French.

-- Continue to involve EAL children and their parents in sharing awareness of their own language and culture across the school.
+- involve EAL children and their parents in sharing awareness of their own language and culture across the school.

-- Continue to raise the profile of French in the school and community.
+- raise the profile of French in the school and community.
 This year, we will introduce a French Storytelling Workshop in Year 2 run by Year 9 students from Waldegrave School.

 Each child has a ‘Concept Card’ in the front of their Foreign Language Book.
 The concepts covered relate exactly to the National Curriculum Objectives for each year group.
 When a Concept is not achieved, the teacher will highlight the concept.
 When concepts not achieved, review tasks and teacher support are put in place to address any misconceptions.